jok405/Front-End-Resume/README.md

 # Responsive Front-end Design

 A polished front-end framework exemplifying bootstrap usage and mobile-ready responsive design.
+Images of mobile layout design can be found in screenshots folder.

 ## Screenshots